Third-party shopping carts — the Cart Upload command

 Other considerations for implementing Instant Update

-When you implement the callback, you must consider callback response errors, timeouts, and shipping options.
+When you implement the callback, you must consider callback response errors, .timeouts, and shipping options.

 Callback response errors